Evidence Based Intervention & Policy Evaluation Master's Programmes

 External scholarships Given the strong competition for funding applicants are strongly encouraged to also seek out scholarships offered by non-University of Oxford bodies.
 A list of outside funders linked with the University of Oxford can be found here. |

-If you have questions about the course or the application procedure, please check the University of Oxford graduate admissions webpage.
-For specific questions or to hear more about the department, academic staff and our application procedure, please contact our admissions officer: admissions@spi.ox.ac.ukÂ
+For specific questions or to hear more about the department, academic staff and our application procedure, please contact our admissions officer: admissions@spi.ox.ac.uk

 Further Information